exvertus/thomasflanigan/content/tech/blog/linkedin-zapier.md

 which I think is easy enough for someone with no programming background to use themselves.

 Zapier allows you to create what they call "Zaps" that you configure for each unit of automation.
-They also let me [share my Zap](https://zapier.com/shared/2a8c0753b0c2ef3026bf9487b4fb21c92db7e351) for others to refer to and copy themselves if they have the same use-case.
+I can also [share my Zap](https://zapier.com/shared/2a8c0753b0c2ef3026bf9487b4fb21c92db7e351) for others to refer to and copy themselves if they have the same use-case.

 [My Zap](https://zapier.com/shared/2a8c0753b0c2ef3026bf9487b4fb21c92db7e351) is about as simple as you can make one.
 The trigger for activating it is something that will routinely poll my site's [RSS feed](https://en.wikipedia.org/wiki/RSS).